 The Company estimates the probability that taxable profits will be available to be offset against deductible temporary differences and thus give rise to a deferred tax asset.
-The Company has reviewed the expected profitability and determined that a deferred tax asset should be recognized at December 31, 2021 and 2020, as it is probable that the asset will be utilized.
+The Company has reviewed the expected profitability and determined that a deferred tax asset should not be recognized at December 31, 2022 and 2021, as it is probable that the asset will be utilized.